Bill Masters - District 2

-Bill Masters was first elected to Council in October 2000 and is currently serving his fourth term representing District 2, serving three terms as Deputy Mayor.
+Bill Masters was first elected to Council in October 2000 and is currently serving his fifth term representing District 2, serving three terms as Deputy Mayor.

-Bill and his wife Debbie have been long time residents of Old Barns.
+Bill and his wife Debbie have been long term residents of Old Barns.
 They have three adult sons and six grandchildren.
-Bill recently retired from Nova Enterprises Ltd. in Truro Heights where he was part owner and General Manager.
+Bill is retired from Nova Enterprises Ltd. in Truro Heights where he was part owner and General Manager.

-Having completed the four-year Municipal Administration Program from Dalhousie, working seven years in municipal government and 39 years in business in the community is an asset Deputy Mayor Masters brings to the Council table.
+Having completed the four year Municipal Administration Program from Dalhousie, working seven years in municipal government and 39 years in business in the community is an asset Councillor Masters brings to the Council table.

 About District 2

 District 2 is located in the western part of the county.
 It is nestled away alongside the Bay of Fundy and the Shubenacadie River.
 This district is a blend of a rural community and a populous urban section and boasts one of the largest lakes in Colchester County, Shortts Lake.
 This lake has long been known for its recreation potential, as quite evident by the number of cottages that surround it.
 Also, this district is one of the best places to witness the famed Tidal Bore.

 District 2 contains a large portion the agricultural industry in Colchester.
 To compliment agriculture, the district has some technology as well, including a state-of-the-art Wastewater Treatment Facility in Lower Truro.
 If recreation is more to your liking, the Cobequid Trail Network's western portion might entice you.